 Associate of Science in Health Sciences

 The Associate of Science in Health Sciences was developed as an entry point for students wishing to prepare for a career in healthcare.
-Students wishing to complete the Associate of Science in Healthcare must have 15-20 hours of transfer college work or appropriate military experience credit in an allied health area.

 Core Curriculum (18 hours)